 The savings can be significant.
 While many online estate agents charge a flat-fee of approximately £800-£900 to sell a home, traditional agents charge a percentage of the property’s sale value.

-But although they’re cheap, do they offer value for money when you’re choosing an estate agent?
+But although they’re cheap, do they offer value for money?
 Here we explore the key considerations if you’re thinking about using one.

 What is an online estate agency?